oxigensalud/odoo-addons/oxigen_repair/README.rst

 * Cannot delete/cancel a finished Repair Order (state Done or To be Invoiced)
 * If there is an unfinished RO with a certain product and lot, a new one for the same lot can't be created until the previous one is finished.
 * Cannot add Parts/Operations in RO if no Customer is defined
+* New button in product template/variant to see Repairs where the product appears as a Part

 Credits
 =======